 In front of Hallgrímskirkja, you can see a proud statue of Viking explorer Leifur Eiríksson (≈970-1020) by Alexander Stirling Calder (1870-1945).
 Leifur Eiríksson was the first known European to have set foot on continental North America.
-This statue was a gift from the United States in 1930 to commemorate the 1000th anniversary of Iceland’s Parliament, that was founded at Þingvellir in 930.
+This statue was a gift from the United States in 1930 to commemorate the 1000th anniversary of Iceland’s Parliament, which was founded at Þingvellir in 930.
 The statue was therefore already there before the church was built.

 6. Hallgrímskirkja is the largest church in Iceland

-Hallgrímskirkja is 74.5m high and it the largest church in Iceland and among the tallest buildings in the country.
+Hallgrímskirkja is 74.5m high and it is the largest church in Iceland and among the tallest buildings in the country.
 Originally, the church was originally meant to be less tall, but the Church of Iceland opted for a larger tower so it would be more impressive than the Catholic Landakotskirkja cathedral.

 7. The Hallgrímskirkja Motet Choir is one of the leading choirs in Iceland